 If your capital gains were realized in the years 2014 to 2016, and net capital losses were incurred in 2017, then you can carry these losses back against previous years’ capital gains.
 You can also carry the unused 2017 losses forward to future capital gains.

 The last 2017 transaction date effective for publicly-traded securities is December 22, 2017.

 There are many other strategies available for individuals and business owners who want to save on their income taxes in 2017.
 Here are some quick recommendations from our team, which you may want to consider:

 - Consider a Registered Education Savings Plan (RESP) for your children.

-- Set up a Tax Free Savings Account (TFSA).
+- Set up a Tax-Free Savings Account (TFSA).

-- Review your December income tax installment.
+- Review your December income tax instalment.

-- Make a low interest loan to your spouse.
+- Make a low-interest loan to your spouse.

 - Repay outstanding shareholder loans and pay interest on employee loans.